Devendrapoudel/Devendrapoudel/README.md

 * 🌍  I'm based in Pokhara, Nepal
 * ✉️  You can contact me at poudelsagar011@gmail.com
-* 🧠  I'm learning Php
+* 🧠  I'm learning Php and javascript
 <p align="center">